 Preliminary Exam Outcomes

 Two outcomes are possible: Pass or Fail.
 Re-examination will require pre-approval from the DGS and the Dean of Graduate Studies and should occur at least three months, but not more than five months, after the first exam.
 Re-examination will require pre-approval from the DGS and the Dean of Graduate Studies.
-The Preliminary Examination Summary should be talked out by all committee members and signed by all committee members including the student’s advisor.
+The Preliminary Examination Summary in T3 should be filled out by all committee members and signed by all committee members including the student’s advisor.

 - After successful completion of the Preliminary Exam, the student forms a thesis committee consisting of four to five faculty members, subject to approval by the PI and the DGS.
 The students must identify a Minor Area Representative (MAR) – this is a faculty member with expertise outside of your research area.
 The thesis committee does not need to be the same as the Preliminary Examination committee, but any changes must still be approved by the DGS and the Graduate School.

 - The role of the thesis committee is to provide regular guidance on the student’s research activities and to ensure that appropriate progress is being made.
 The first meeting should be scheduled no later than six months after the Preliminary exam, and additional meetings are to be scheduled until the committee determines that the student is qualified to write and defend his/her thesis work.
 These meetings should occur no later than twelve months from the most recent meeting.
 Once the student has determined the date and time of their meeting, they should set up their profile (if they haven’t already) in T3 and email the DGSA with the names of their committee members along with the date and time of their meeting.
 The DGSA will input the information into T3 prior to the meeting.

-- A Dissertation Advisory Committee (DAC) Report needs to be filled out by members of the thesis committee after the meeting.
+- A Dissertation Advisory Committee (DAC) Report needs to be filled out within T3 by members of the thesis committee after the meeting.
 The thesis advisor and the student will discuss the recommendations made in this evaluation form.
 The form should capture progress, recommendation for timing of next meeting and the date of your most recent IDP meeting.
-Forms must be submitted to the DGSA no later than a week after the committee meeting.

 As you progress in your research toward graduation and your committee has checked the box stating that you may begin writing your dissertation keep in mind that the thesis work must be published in a peer-reviewed journal.